photomattmills/static_bloggy/_posts/2019-10-31-weekend-in-paso.markdown

 I still need to get out and shoot some.
 Driving down the street yesterday I say, it's all right here, I think it'll just fall into place now that I have a clearer idea of what the hell I'm after.
 Probably 6 months of chasing the light, if I'm lucky.
 Now that I've said that I've cursed myself to another decade of working on it.
 Ah well.
 More as it gets done.

+(oh, and a PS: Image #4 was straight out of camera, the colors really were that bonkers.)

 <span style="display:block;" class="center">
   <img src='https://photomattmills.com/images/paso-weekend/0001.jpg' alt="photos">
 <span class="caption"></span>